 How we can work together

-I work with individuals either on the phone or in person.
+I work with individuals either on the phone/Zoom/Skype or in person.

 With groups I tend to work in-person, but sometimes do top-ups in conference calls.

-Along the way, there could be 360 reviews, coaching, workshops, book clubs, forums, bespoke online video, downloadable support documents, facilitation, training or consulting.
+Inside organisations, along the way there could be 360 reviews, coaching, workshops, book clubs, forums, bespoke online video, downloadable support documents, facilitation, training or consulting.
 It all depends on what the project needs.

 Beginning the process is the same for everyone.